NovaHorizonsDev/HGroups/README.md

 Pair get(int i) returns the other data in the pair: pair.get(1) would result in (Y)(Book(title))

-Type Y is a generic type that is to return any data type hence why casting or pre-storage(assign to a variable) is necessary for use.
+Type Y is a generic type that is to return any data type, hence why casting or pre-storage(assigning to a variable) is necessary for use.

-If the object is not in structure, the method will throw NullPointerException.
+If the object is not in the structure, the method will throw NullPointerException.

 <br />
 <br />
 .retirieve(number):

-Get data at index number.
+Get data at the index number.
 If the number is below or above size, the method will throw NullPointerException.

 <br />
 <br />
 .printGroup():
 <br />
-The print method creates an f string of elements of the tuple and prints it to consoles.
-If custom Object, the print method will print objectType and memory location.
-As of this version(1.1) there is no method to custom print.
+The print method creates an f-string of elements of the tuple and prints it to the console.
+If a custom Object, the print method will print the objectType and the memory location.
+As of version 1.3, there is no method to custom print.

 <br />
 <br />
 .getInfo(obj.retrieve(x)) :
 <br />
 This method allows a user to get information about class types, methods, and fields (public only) from an object.
-How it is typed, let x be the index of the object in the structure (I named 'value'): value.getinfo(value.retirieve(x));
+How it is typed, let x be the index of the object in the structure (I named 'value'): value.getinfo(value.retrieve(x));

 <br />

 <br />

-Goal:<br />

-The goal of this library is to be a tool for those who intend to analyze data in a local java environment without the need for a full database structure.
-Similar to tuples, HGroups can contain any object type in each value.
-Unlike tuples, users can manipulate these HGoups into what is needed.